AndreKelling/mapple/README.md

 * `[mapple_map]` will create the google map with marker
 * `[mapple_clients]` will create a table with all clients

+There are a few possible attributes you can provide to your `mapple_clients` shortcode.
+Here a full example with all possible options:

+`[mapple_clients title-name="Name" title-address="Adresse" title-desc="Beschreibung" title-tags="Branche" title-search="Suche" title-search-placeholder="lostippen..." with-tags="true" with-search="true"]`
+* all `title-` attributes are for customising wordings.
+`[mapple_clients title-name="Name" title-address="Adresse" title-desc="Beschreibung" title-tags="Branche" title-search="Suche" title-search-placeholder="lostippen..."]`
+* all `with-` attributes activate the tags coloumn, and filter when search is also active.
+`[mapple_clients with-tags="true" with-search="true"]`

 ## Installation

 1. Upload `mapple` directory to your `/wp-content/plugins/` directory